James A. Cobb: Legal career

 In 1901, Cobb was admitted to the bar in Washington, D.C.
 He began practicing law in the city, and mainly took on racial discrimination cases.

 In November 1907, Cobb was appointed as a special assistant attorney to the Attorney General for the District of Columbia by president Theodore Roosevelt and attorney general Charles Joseph Bonaparte.
 He served in the position from 1907 to 1915, becoming the first black man to work as a special assistant in the Department of Justice.
 During his time working, he prosecuted cases under the 1906 Pure Food and Drug Act.
 In 1915, Cobb resigned when the position was abolished and he restarted his private practice in D.C.

-Around June of 1919, he was brought on as an attorney for the appeal of a guilty verdict against Edgar C. Caldwell.
+Around June 1919, he was brought on as an attorney for the appeal of a man who shot two streetcar workers who attacked him after he sat in a whites-only section of a streetcar.
+The guilty verdict against Edgar C. Caldwell was appealed.
 Caldwell was a Black United States sergeant who was sentenced to hang by an all-white jury in Calhoun County, Alabama.
 The NAACP searched for a larger defense team for Caldwell before the case went to the Alabama Supreme Court.
-At the time, Cobb was the chairman of the legal committee for the NAACP's Washington, D.C. branch, and he was able to "briefly [raise] the spirits of Caldwell's defense team".
+At the time, Cobb was the chairman of the legal committee for the NAACP's Washington, D.C., branch, and he was able to "briefly [raise] the spirits of Caldwell's defense team".
 However, the Alabama Supreme Court upheld the sentence against Caldwell.

 Cobb was a professor at Howard University Law School and in 1923, he became the vice-dean of the law school.
 He held the position of vice-dean until 1929.

 In 1926, Cobb was appointed Judge of the Municipal Court in Washington, D.C., becoming "the only African American on the municipal bench."
 W. E. B. DuBois wrote to him about plans for Cobb to serve on a committee discussing The Crisis publication and its connections with the NAACP.
 He also corresponded with Charles Young.

-Cobb died of leukemia in Washington, D.C. on October 14, 1958, at the age of 82.
+Cobb died of leukemia in Washington, D.C., on October 14, 1958, at the age of 82.